Welcoming and understanding confusion!

 In my empathic approach to emotions, I’ve separated emotions into seventeen categories that are based on the unique actions each emotion requires.
 When I created these categories, I wasn’t trying to erase emotional nuance; I did it so that you could get a handle on your emotions and develop a working emotional vocabulary.

-ACTION REQUIRED: Confusion is a mask for fear and anxiety, and it arises when you’re overwhelmed by change, novelty, or too many tasks and options.
+ACTION REQUIRED: Confusion is a mask for fear and anxiety, and it arises when you’re overwhelmed by too much input, change, and novelty, or too many tasks and options.
 Confusion can be a lovely vacation from overwhelm.

 GIFTS: Diffused awareness ~ Innocence ~ Malleability ~ Taking a time-out